friendly-bits/subnet-tools/README.md

 ## Notes
 - These scripts do not make any changes to the system they're running on, do not gather any user data and do not send it anywhere. `trim-subnet.sh` and `aggregate-subnets.sh` simply take your input, do some calculations and report the results back to your console. `detect-local-subnets.sh` and `detect-local-subnets-AIO.sh` examine the network configuration on the specific machine they're running on (without making any external connections), do some calculation and report the results back to your console.
 All that provided that you downloaded the scripts from the official source, which is `https://github.com/blunderful-scripts/subnet-tools`.
 - If you find any bugs or have a suggestion for code improvement, please let me know.
+- If you find this repository useful, please take a second to give it a star.